Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 - Pick OU: Over (139.5)

 Marquette is 3-2-0 against the spread this season compared to Wisconsin's 3-4-0 ATS record.
-The Golden Eagles are 2-3-0 and the Badgers are 3-4-0 in terms of going over the point total.
-The teams average 155.3 points per game, 15.8 more points than this matchup's total.
+In terms of hitting the over, games involving the Golden Eagles are 2-3-0 and the Badgers are 3-4-0.
+The teams score 155.3 points per game, 15.8 more points than this matchup's total.

 Sportsbook Promo Codes